-You have reached the call for applications for the 2015 Diplomacy and Diversity Fellowship.
-The application process for this program has closed.
-To receive an email when the 2016 Diplomacy and Diversity Fellowship application opens, complete this brief form.
+You have reached the call for applications for the 2016 Diplomacy and Diversity Fellowship.
+The application process for this program is now open.
 To learn more about the Diplomacy and Diversity Fellowship, see below or follow the links on the left-hand side of your screen.

 The Diplomacy and Diversity Fellowship is a collaborative, transatlantic program on international relations and global diversity.
 The Fellowship is designed to develop leadership skills and knowledge among graduate students aspiring to careers in foreign policy.
 Over four weeks, 24 American and European graduate students meet with leaders in government, business and academia.
 The Fellows are required to build upon these far-reaching policy discussions by producing research and writing articles.
 Through this program, Humanity in Action seeks to promote constructive diplomacy in a changing world through innovative and inclusive approaches to national and international issues.

-The 2015 program will take place in Washington, DC, Paris and Berlin from May 29 to June 28, 2015.
-The Council on Foreign Relations will host and organize multiple sessions in Washington that will focus on building skills, networks and knowledge for foreign policy careers.
+The 2016 program will take place in Washington, Berlin and Warsaw from May 29 to June 26, 2016.
+Humanity in Action will host and organize multiple sessions in Washington that will focus on building skills, networks and knowledge for foreign policy careers.

 To learn more about the structure, curriculum and mission of the Fellowship, please click here.

-The 2015 Diplomacy and Diversity Fellowship will take place for four weeks in June 2015 in Washington, DC, Paris and Berlin.
-In addition, the program may also include a visit to another European city.
+The 2016 Diplomacy and Diversity Fellowship will take place for four weeks in June 2016 in Washington, Berlin and Warsaw.

 Who Can Apply?

 Each prospective applicant must meet all eligibility criteria associated with his/her country.